satenderkumar87/quicky_v2/README.md

-# 🧠 AI-Powered UI Generator (Builder.io Fusion Clone)
+# 🧠 AI-Powered UI Generator

-This project replicates core functionalities of Builder.io Fusion.
-It converts **UI screenshots and design descriptions** into **production-ready ReactJS UIs** using AI.
+This project converts **UI screenshots and design descriptions** into **production-ready ReactJS UIs** using AI.
 The system uses OpenAI for layout reasoning, component generation, and professional UI assumptions when input is incomplete.

 ---